WICG/pending-beacon/README.md

 Has `appendData(data)` which appends new data to the beacon's payload.
 The beacon will flush queued payload according to the timeouts and the browser state.

-The use-case is for continuously logging events that are accumulated on the server side.
+The use-case is for continuously logging events that are accumulated on the server-side.

 #### ReplaceableBeacon